anubar19/Anusha-Bluestamp-Project-Portfolio/index.md

 ![Schematics](brobot_schematic.png)

 In my project, I connected my LED matrix backpack to pins 13 (DIN), 12 (CS), and 11 (CLK).
+The signal wires of the servos are not connected to the analog pins, instead, they are connected to pins 3, 4, 5, and 6.
 I also used a smaller breadboard in order to condense my circuit to fit it inside the box.
 <!--Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.-->

 <!--# Code